 Serve with whipped cream or ice cream if desired.

 Now it’s your turn, lovely Design Mom Readers.
-When you think of your favorite apple recipe, is it a crisp, a crumble, or a cobbler?
-Or maybe you go for apple pie instead!
-And do you have anything to add to Liz’s definitions?
-Chime in!
+Do you prefer crisps, crumbles, or cobblers?
+Or maybe you go for pie instead!